ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 ```

 <info-box>
-	Syntax presented above is used by our debugging tools, like {@link framework/guides/development-tools#ckeditor-5-inspector CKEditor 5 inspector}, which is particularly helpful when developing new rich-text editor features.
+	The syntax presented above is used by our debugging tools, such as {@link framework/guides/development-tools#ckeditor-5-inspector CKEditor 5 inspector}, which is particularly helpful when developing new rich-text editor features.
 </info-box>

 ### Defining the schema